Eagles' DeSean Jackson accused of anti-Semitism after posting quotes attributed to Hitler, praising Farrakhan

 His social media posts were dismissed across social media Tuesday morning.

-Jackson defended himself against claims of anti-Semitism, saying “Anyone who feels I have hate towards the Jewish community took my post the wrong way I have no hatred in my heart towards no one!!
+Jackson defended himself against claims of anti-Semitism, saying, “Anyone who feels I have hate towards the Jewish community took my post the wrong way I have no hatred in my heart towards no one!!
 Equality Equality.”

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM